portive/slate-plugin/docs/guides/01-getting-started.md

 npm install --save slate-portive
 ```

-### Presets
+### Premade Elements

-Presets are a great way to start with `slate-portive`.
+Premade Elements are a great way to start with `slate-portive`.
 They are easy to setup and includes the features most people want like image resizing and the upload progress bar.

-This Getting Started guide leads you through setting up `slate-portive` with two presets:
+This Getting Started guide leads you through setting up `slate-portive` with two premade elements:

-- `ImageBlock`: An image preset that is a `void` `block` that shows the image with drag resize controls and an upload progress bar
+- `ImageBlock`: An Image Element that is a `void` `block` that shows the image with drag resize controls and an upload progress bar
-- `AttachmentBlock`: An attachment preset that is a `void` `block` that shows the original filename, file size and an upload progress bar
+- `AttachmentBlock`: An Attachment Element that is a `void` `block` that shows the original filename, file size and an upload progress bar

 ### Configure Types